-- MTU Size The default MTU (Maximum Transmission Unit) size is 1480 bytes, which is usually fine.
+- > APN Enter the APN (Access Point Name) provided by your ISP. - Username/Password Enter the User Name and Password provided by your ISP.
+These fields are case-sensitive. - ➤ MTU Size The default MTU (Maximum Transmission Unit) size is 1480 bytes, which is usually fine.
 For some ISPs, you need modify the MTU.
-This should not be done unless you are sure it is necessary for your ISP. - Use the following DNS Servers If your ISP specifies a DNS server IP address for you, click the checkbox, and fill the Primary DNS and Secondary DNS blanks below.
+This should not be done unless you are sure it is necessary for your ISP. - ➤ Use the following DNS Servers If your ISP specify a DNS server IP address for you, click the checkbox, and fill the Primary DNS and Secondary DNS blanks below.
 The Secondary DNS is optional.
-Otherwise, the DNS servers will be assigned dynamically from ISP. - Primary DNS Enter the DNS IP address in dotted-decimal notation provided by your ISP. - Secondary DNS (Optional) Enter another DNS IP address in dotted-decimal notation provided by your ISP.
+Otherwise, the DNS servers will be assigned dynamically from ISP. - Primary DNS (Optional) Enter the DNS IP address in dotted-decimal notation provided by vour ISP. - Secondary DNS (Optional) Enter another DNS IP address in dotted-decimal notation provided by your ISP.